10 Best Password Managers for Mac in 2024 + Coupons

 nordpass.com

 NordPass has excellent security — it’s the only password manager that uses XChaCha20 encryption.
-This type of encryption isn’t necessarily better than 256-bit AES (which all of the other brands on this list use), but it’s more modern and quicker for computers to process.
+This type of encryption isn’t necessarily stronger than 256-bit AES (which all of the other brands on this list use), but it’s more modern and quicker for computers to process.

 NordPass also includes: